Eth-H/ResourceSummaries/guides/dev/languages/scripting/js/js_abstraction.md

 	import * as name from "moduleName";
 	import { exportList } from "./file_path"
 	import { export1 , export2 as alias2 , [...] } from "moduleName";
+    import defaultExport, { export } from [, [...]];
+//useful standard lib modules
-	//Maths module
+	//Maths
         import "Math";
-import defaultExport, { export } from [, [...]];
-} from "moduleName";

         //absolute value of a number
         Math.abs
         //e to the power of a number
         Math.exp
         //x to the power of y
         Math.pow(x,y)
-	//removes the fraction part from a number
+        //removes the fraction part from a number Math.floor
-	Math.floor
         //will give a random number x where 0<=x<1 Math.random()
+            //random val < n
+            Math.random(n)
+            // Returns a random real between 0 and n Math.random()*n
+            //Returns a random integer between 0 and n Math.round(Math.random()*n)

 //code examples
 	//features